RetroDECK/ES-DE/USERGUIDE.md

 **Enable screensaver controls**

-This includes the ability to start the screensaver manually, but also to browse Left and Right between images or videos, and to launch the game shown by the screensaver using the A button.
+This includes the ability to start the screensaver manually, but also to jump to a new random game using the Left and Right buttons, to launch the game currently shown using the A button and to jump to the game in its gamelist by using the Y button.
+If this setting is disabled, any key or button press will stop the screensaver.

 #### Slideshow screensaver settings